sajjadGG/book-python/data-structures/index.rst

     }

     my_dict[1969]
-    # 'First step on the moon'
+    # 'First Step on the Moon'

 .. code-block:: python